Jail and Inmate Search in Indiana

 |Unknown or not reported:||0|

-Currently, 16,894 inmates are serving time in Indiana prisons, and another 2,538 are housed in county jails.
-Indiana’s Department of Corrections operates and manages 18 adult facilities and five juvenile detention centers along with ten parole districts.
-Per hundred thousand residents, Indiana’s incarceration rate is 384, their property crime rate is 2,589, and their violent crime rate is 405.
-The Indiana community corrections system supervises 108,302 inmates on probation and another 8,385 on parole.
-Operating a budget of $500 million and a staff of 6,584, Indiana manages to keep the cost per inmate to only $14,823.
+Currently, 16,894 inmates are serving time in the state prisons, and another 2,538 are housed in county jails.
+IN’s Department of Corrections operates and manages 18 adult facilities and five juvenile detention centers along with ten parole districts.
+Per hundred thousand residents, IN’s incarceration rate is 384, their property crime rate is 2,589, and their violent crime rate is 405.
+The state community corrections system supervises 108,302 inmates on probation and another 8,385 on parole.
+Operating a budget of $500 million and a staff of 6,584, IN manages to keep the cost per inmate to only $14,823.

 |Prison Name||Prison Type|